aboveStars/apidon-bridge/kaan/README.txt

 4. Running the Application:

     Run the application using Uvicorn:
-        "uvicorn main.convert_image:app --reload"
+        "uvicorn main.con_img:app --reload"
+    Note: If you are planning to use this code in another file you should add the directory before running it (Example : This code file in "Example" directory then you shold change "uvicorn main.con_img:app --reload" to  "uvicorn Example.Kaan.main.con_img:app --reload")
     The application will be accessible at http://127.0.0.1:8000.

 4- Usage:

     Convert Images to JPEG:

-    To convert an image to JPEG, send a POST request to the /convert_to_jpg/ endpoint with the image URL in the request body.
+    To convert an image to JPEG, send a POST request to the http://127.0.0.1:8000/classify endpoint with the image URL in the request body.

         Request Example:
         doc.type (json)
+        Body:Raw

         {
           "image_url": "http://example.com/image.png"